d2l-ai/d2l-en/chapter_optimization/minibatch-sgd.md

 1. Modify the batch size and learning rate and observe the rate of decline for the value of the objective function and the time consumed in each epoch.
 1. Read the MXNet documentation and use the `Trainer` class `set_learning_rate` function to reduce the learning rate of the minibatch SGD to 1/10 of its previous value after each epoch.
 1. Compare minibatch SGD with a variant that actually *samples with replacement* from the training set.
 What happens?
-1. An evil genie replicates your dataset without telling you (i.e. each observation occurs twice and your dataset grows to twice its original size, but nobody told you).
+1. An evil genie replicates your dataset without telling you (i.e., each observation occurs twice and your dataset grows to twice its original size, but nobody told you).
 How does the behavior of SGD, minibatch SGD and that of gradient descent change?

 ## [Discussions](https://discuss.mxnet.io/t/2373)